-Categorizing and prioritizing your expenses empowers you to make smarter choices.
+Categorizing and prioritizing your expenses, possibly by developing a family budget planner, empowers you to make smarter choices.
 This new budgeting approach may also make you less likely to tap into savings or emergency funds to cover financial shocks.

 Decisions about where to cut spending in a given month to cover an unexpected expense may become easier and automatic.
 Based on your priorities for each category, you can eliminate or make adjustments to lower-priority expenditures to cover the cost of fixing a broken water heater or an injured foot, without breaking your budget.

 The bottom line is that you need to be prepared for unexpected costs.
 Looking at your budget through a priority lens for yourself, your family, your community and your career can help you better manage your day-to-day and month-to-month finances while keeping your long-term financial planning on track.